Does this test have other names?

 Normal results are negative.
 This means no Legionella antibody was found in your blood.

-A positive result means that Legionella antibodies were found.
-You may have Legionnaires'
+A positive result means that Legionella antibodies were found and that you may have

 How is this test done?